 Using Life Insurance to Pay for Home Care

-Seniors who have life insurance policies have a few options in using them to pay for home care.
-Options for using your life insurance policy to fund home care include taking a loan from the policy’s cash value or surrendering the policy entirely in exchange for the cash value.
+There are a few ways that seniors who have life insurance policies can use them to pay for home care.
+Options include taking a loan from the policy’s cash value or surrendering the policy entirely in exchange for the cash value.

 Some policies may feature an “accelerated death benefit” rider, which is a cash advance that is subtracted from the death benefit amount the beneficiary receives upon the death of the policy holder.
 The owner of the policy must be terminally ill with a limited life expectancy (usually under 24 months) or be deemed unable to perform basic activities of daily living (ADLs).
 The policy is not surrendered at the time of the cash advance, so the policy holder must continue to pay the premiums to guarantee the beneficiary receives what remains of the original death benefit.
 The insurance company will require physicians’ statements and medical records attesting to the illness or loss of function before they will pay out any early benefits.